-Given fiscal year 2015's oversupplied market conditions, we performed well this year and our underlying business and customer relationships remain strong.
-Net income for the fiscal year ended March 31, 2015 was \$114.6 million, or \$4.06 per diluted share, compared with last year's net income of \$149.0 million, or \$5.25 per diluted share.
-The prior year's results included a gain of \$81.6 million before tax from the favorable outcome of litigation in Brazil related to previous years' excise tax credits.
-Segment operating income was \$167.2 million, down \$8.0 million compared to the prior year.
+Although oversupplied markets during the past two fiscal years have been less than optimal, we performed well this year, reported improved results and our underlying business and customer relationships remain strong.
+Net income for the fiscal year ended March 31, 2016 was \$109.0 million, or \$3.92 per diluted share, compared with last year's net income of \$114.6 million, or \$4.06 per diluted share.
+This year's results included restructuring and impairment costs of \$2.4 million (\$.06 per diluted share) and a gain of \$3.4 million (\$.08 per diluted share) on remeasuring the Company's interest in a tobacco processing joint venture to fair value upon acquiring our partner's 50% ownership.
+Last year's results included a gain of \$12.7 million before tax (\$.29 per diluted share) arising from the favorable outcome of litigation in Brazil related to previous years' excise tax credits reported in fiscal year 2014, an income tax benefit of \$8.0 million (\$.28 per diluted share) arising from a subsidiary's payment of a fine following the unsuccessful appeal of a long-running court case and restructuring costs of \$4.9 million (\$.11 per diluted share).
+Operating income was \$181.6 million, up \$13.7 million or 9% compared to the prior year.

-The following charts show a five-year history of our diluted earnings per share and our segment operating income:
+The following charts show a five-year history of our diluted earnings per share and our operating income: